-I built this PC to replace a 9 year old HP Pavilion.
-The motivation for building this PC was so that I could get the experience of building a PC, and have a ‘modern’ machine for everyday use.
-I started out with a budget of $500-600, and I almost came in under it...almost.
+I built this PC to replace a 9 year old HP Windows XP Desktop.
+The motivation for building this PC was so that I could get the experience of building a PC, and have a ‘modern’ machine for everyday use and light gaming.
+I set the original budget at around $600.

 The computer had some fan/noise issues.
 The front intake fan didn't have a long enough plug to reach the motherboard chassis fan header, so it was going at 100%.
 I fixed this for $2 by getting an extension.
 The other was the stock CPU cooler on the FX-6300.
 It wasn't cutting it, so I replaced it with a CM Hyper 212 Evo.

 I also noticed some coil whine from the PSU.
-Got a replacement unit which solved the problem.
+Got a replacement unit which solved the problem (Thanks Micro Center).

 Improved cable management.
 Pics now include multiple versions of the cable management and hdd config.
 Moved the HDD back to the middle cage because I was having some vibration issues.
 Most recent pic is last.